 Note: Do not repost the full translation.
 Please use the first two paragraphs and link to this translation.
 For additional information, please read this post.
 This translation is for fan use only, and may not accurately reflect Masahiro Sakurai.
 The following is a selection from Masahiro Sakurai’s book: Think About Making the Video Games 2.
 If you enjoyed this article, I would strongly encourage you to support Sakurai by buying his books.
 If you have any questions about this article, please contact the administrator.

-Hey there!
 Here’s a translation I threw together back when Sakurai first published his article on Robin and Lucina, reposted here for posterity.
 I’ve also included Sakurai’s own comments on the article from his latest book.

 I’m currently hard at work translating some other really interesting content, so stay tuned!